bisonbet/MyJournal/README.md

 A way to take audio files recorded during the way and extract the data to give a summary of your day.
 This includes the ability to get notes, find tasks you forgot, or even for posterity!

 This system provides a comprehensive solution for transcribing audio files, generating summaries, and converting WAV files to MP3 format.
-It consists of four main components:
+It consists of five main components:

+1. `create_dirs.py` - Creates the hierarchical directory structure for organizing journal entries
-1. `diarize-audio.py` - Main orchestration script
+2. `diarize-audio.py` - Main orchestration script
-2. `transcribeTHIS.py` - Handles audio transcription using WhisperX
+3. `transcribeTHIS.py` - Handles audio transcription using WhisperX
-3. `summarizeTHIS.py` - Generates summaries of the transcriptions
+4. `summarizeTHIS.py` - Generates summaries of the transcriptions
-4. `journal_gui.py` - Graphical user interface for easy interaction
+5. `journal_gui.py` - Graphical user interface for easy interaction

 ## Setup